-Nicholas Arrindell, Takoma Park.
+Nicholas Arrindell PHD, Takoma Park.
 Dr. Nicholas Arrindell holds a doctorate from the University of Maryland in the area of comparative and international education.
-He has been in the field of international education for over twenty five years and has gained a thorough understanding of the major issues and trends facing our world today.
+He has been in the field of international education for over 25 years and has gained a thorough understanding of the major issues and trends facing our world today.
 As the former Special Assistant to the Provost, at Johns Hopkins University, Dr. Arrindell has been in the forefront of international education and has sat on panels and review boards for many years.
 His most recent review experience has been as a review panelist for the Fulbright Scholar program.
 He has also been the recipient of two Fulbright awards, one to Germany and, a second to India.
 The Fulbright award and experience has played an extremely important and memorable role in his life.
 Dr. ArrindelI has been an active member of AIEA, EAIE and NAFSA, the three leading International professional organizations, whose missions are designed to encourage global learning through scholarship and experience, explore global boundaries and exposure while gaining a greater grasp of a world we all share.

-Mumin Barre, Chairman, Gaithersburg.
+Mumin Barre, Gaithersburg.
 Mumin Barre, who has been a resident of Montgomery County for more than 30 years and a former Insurance Claims professional, is devoted to volunteerism and civic involvement.
-Currently, the community organizations/groups he serves on include but not limited to the Montgomery County Executive's Reimagining Public Safety Task Force, Faith Community Working Group Education Committee, Montgomery County Muslim Council, and Immigrant Communiity Services.
+Currently, the community organizations/groups he serves on include but not limited to the Montgomery County Executive's Reimagining Public Safety Task Force, Faith Community Working Group Education Committee, Montgomery County Muslim Council, and Immigrant Community Services.
 Previously, he served on the Maryland Governor’s Commission on African Affairs (2009-2013), was the first Co-Chair of the Montgomery County Executive's African Affairs Advisory Group (2008-2009), a Board Member of the Montgomery County Muslim Foundation (2008-2010), Board member & Vice-Chair of the Montgomery County Muslim Council (2010 to 2012), the Treasurer of the Montgomery County Muslim Council (2006-2008), a member Montgomery County Committee for Ethnic Affairs (2005-2008), and a member of the Somali-American Community Association (2004-2011).

 Lorna Forde, Germantown.
 Lorna Forde is a financial and contract management professional with more than 20 years senior-level private and public sector experience.
 As a small business owner, she currently consults for local organizations and government agencies.
 Lorna holds an MBA in finance from the University of Pittsburgh and a certification in contracts management from Florida Institute of Technology.
 Through her various affiliations, she has a long history of community service.
 In addition to membership on the Montgomery County Sister Cities Board, she currently serves several organizations: Montgomery County Commission for Women, commissioner; Menare Foundation Inc., executive board (chair of community partnerships); The People’s Community Baptist Church Foundation, executive board (treasurer); Delta Sigma Theta Sorority, Inc., Montgomery County Alumnae Chapter, executive board (immediate past president); Montgomery County African American Advisory Group, member; Domestic Violence Coordinating Council, volunteer coordinator; Jewish Council for the Aging, Interages Bridges, mentor.
 Lorna is a member of the 2011 class of Leadership Montgomery.
 She previously served as vice-chair of The People’s Community Baptist Church Trustee Board and co-chair of Measurements for the Deputy Superintendent’s Minority Achievement Advisory Council.
 Lorna was recognized by Aunt Hattie’s Place and the Montgomery County Alumnae Chapter of Delta Sigma Theta for her volunteer spirit.
 During her tenure as president, she accepted the 2013 Montgomery Serves Community Group Award for the organization’s outstanding service in the county.
 Lorna lives in Germantown and has adult twin daughters, Aleisha and Mariah.